RodgerE1/Overkill_Temp/README.md

 # Overkill_Temp
-Indoor Temperature Logger with 3 Sensors for the Arduino 33 IOT
+Indoor Temperature Logger with 3 Temperature Sensors and 2 Humidity Sensors for the Arduino Nano 33 IOT